cosmelab/dna-barcoding-analysis/start_here.md

 - **Colorful output** - File types shown with different colors and icons

 **For beginners:** Just use `./tutorial.sh` and `./run-analysis.sh` normally - they work perfectly without the fancy terminal!

 ---

+## ⚠️ IMPORTANT: Where to Run Commands

+**Run all commands ON YOUR COMPUTER (Mac/Windows/Linux), NOT inside Docker!**

+✅ **CORRECT:**
+- Open terminal/VSCode on your Mac or Windows computer
+- Navigate to your project folder
+- Run `./tutorial.sh` from there
+- The script automatically uses Docker for you

+❌ **WRONG:**
+- Don't try to run commands inside the Docker container
+- Don't manually start Docker and work inside it
+- The scripts handle Docker automatically!

+**Think of Docker like a tool:** The scripts call Docker for you.
+You don't need to "go inside" Docker.

+---